zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

     ![](./images/topmenu.png " ")

 6. In Email 2, you were also assigned a region.
-Click in the upper right hand corner and set your Region appropriately.   (*NOTE:  Setting the region is important, your network is region specific.
-If you choose a different region you will get an error during certain parts of your lab*)
+Click in the **upper right hand corner** and **set your Region** to the region you were assigned.    (*NOTE:  We have precreated certain objects in this assigned region to assist with workshop completion.
+Failure to set the correct region will result in lab failure )*

     ![](./images/changeregion.png " ")